celestiaorg/celestia-app/pkg/proof/README.md

 - The second merkle tree is a binary merkle inclusion proof from `SR1`, which is the subtree root committing to the shares, to the *share commitment*.

-Note: the nodes colored in brown are the inner nodes used to construct the inclusion proof.
+Note: the nodes colored in maroon are the inner nodes used to construct the inclusion proof.

 ## Square layout